Melissa Spicer

 • PROP MASTER

 Avatar has a multi million dollar prop budget, which I oversaw spending and tracking.
-I outsourced manufactures to companies including Rubber Band (www.rubberbandltd.com), Wēta Workshop (www.wetaworkshop.com) and Human Dynamo (www.humandynamo.co.nz) - in addition to our in-house prop manufacturing and paint teams.
-I’m responsible for ensuring that any props onset will meet the highest standard possible for the best price.
+We outsourced manufactures to companies including Rubber Band (www.rubberbandltd.com), Wēta Workshop (www.wetaworkshop.com) and Human Dynamo (www.humandynamo.co.nz) - in addition to our in-house prop manufacturing and paint teams.

-Director reviews for prop approvals, budget reports, team management, liaising with the US based Art Dept, Costume & Make Up Depts and the Wēta Digital (now Wēta FX) VFX team for digital requirements, are just some examples of my contribution on this complex and highly anticipated project.
+I am responsible for ensuring that any props onset will meet the highest standard possible for the best price.
+Director reviews for prop approvals, budget reports, team management, liaising with the US based Art Dept, Costume & Make Up Depts and Wēta VFX team, are examples of my contribution on these complex and highly anticipated projects.

 I HAVE A STRONG UNDERSTANDING OF VFX, HAVING WORKED AT WETA FX for OVER A DECADE, IN both CREATIVE AND MANAGEMENT POSITIONS.